The Nuclear Counterfactual

 \[1.5 \text{ million lives} \times \$10\text{M} \approx \$15 \text{ trillion}\]

 Carbon.
 Coal and gas emit roughly 0.7 tons of CO₂ per MWh; nuclear is near zero.
 Displace a third of fossil generation for fifty years and you avoid about 26 gigatons of CO₂.
 To price it, the social cost of carbon — the present value of the future damage each ton does — runs anywhere from $50 to $200 per ton depending on the discount rate and the damage function you accept.
-That range is itself the honest output; I will not pretend to a point estimate the science does not support:
+That range is the output the science supports, not a point estimate:

 \[26 \text{ Gt} \times \$50\text{–}200/\text{ton} \approx \$1.3\text{–}5.2 \text{ trillion}\]